Cram school: United States

 A number of businesses, called "tutoring services" or "test preparation centers", are colloquially known as cram schools.
-They are used by some GED candidates, and by many upperclassmen in high schools to prepare for the SAT, ACT, and/or Advanced Placement exams for college admission.
-Their curriculum is geared more towards vocabulary drills, problem sets, practising essay composition, and learning effective test-taking strategies.
+They are used by some GED candidates, and by many third and fourth year students in high schools to prepare for the SAT, ACT, and/or Advanced Placement exams for college admission.
+Their curriculum is geared more towards vocabulary drills, problem sets, practicing essay composition, and learning effective test-taking strategies.
 College graduates and undergraduates near graduation will sometimes attend such classes to prepare for entrance exams necessary for graduate level education (i.e. LSAT, DAT, MCAT, GRE).

 Review courses for the CPA examination (e.g., Becker Conviser, part of Devry University) and the bar examination (e.g., Barbri) are often taken by undergraduate and graduate students in accountancy and law.